 1. Number of Users

-The user metric represents the number of people who visit your website.
-1 user represents 1 website visitor.
+The “Users” metric represents the number of people who visit your website.

 2. Number of Sessions

-You can view your session data in the Audience → Overview section of your Google Analytics account.
-This metric also appears in other reports.
+You can view users’ session data in the “Audience” > “Overview” section of your Universal Analytics account.

 3. New Users